Jan. 26 2018

 The roundabout at the approach to US 27's Taylor-Southgate Bridge was complete.
 Unasked-for?
 Yes.
 Wasteful?
 Certainly.
 A bad way to spend tax money in a state where crushing poverty continues to grow and where teachers' pensions were illegally slashed?
 You bet your bizcream!

 On the bridge, looking towards the new roundie.

-In this video, we start at the aforementioned roundabout, and we go southwest on a rebuilt 3rd Street - which will be part of the KY 9 extension, though here it's signed as KY 8.
+In this video, we start at the aforementioned roundabout, and we go southwest on a rebuilt 3rd Street - which will be part of a rerouted KY 8 that came with the KY 9 extension.
 After the first block, it continues as a whole new road.
 The new stretch appears to have 2 lanes in the middle, but with separate frontage lanes on each side.
 Every new road has to look like an Interstate, I guess.
 There's another new roundabout at 5th.

 The other way on Central, approaching 5th, which has long been KY 8 east.
 This photo shows you can now go west on 5th.
 I don't know if that's permanent.

 Looking up Patterson from 9th.